aviamb/ChatPlanner2023/README.md

 ![chat planner drawio](https://github.com/cs100/final-project-alin157-mrela001-abequ001-sjeon065/assets/116844248/fe5239cf-658d-4cfd-a7dc-830255050fd4)

   ## Phase III
-  You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
-Your entire team must be present.
-This meeting will occur on Zoom and should be conducted by Wednesday of week 8.

-  BEFORE the meeting you should do the following:
-  * Update your class diagram from Phase II to include any feedback you received from your TA/grader.
-  * Considering the SOLID design principles, reflect back on your class diagram and think about how you can use the SOLID principles to improve your design.
-You should then update the README.md file by adding the following:
   * We made the following changes to our class diagram:
   * Display_Schedule and Save_Schedule are now inside the Schedule class
      * We applied SRP in a reverse way to fix our Schedule class.
 Display and Save are functions that the Schedule class should be responsible for, and not their own classes.
 Now Schedule is responsible for all functions requiring a Schedule.
 This reduces the amount of classes we have and makes the UML and code easier to read.
 It also reduces the amount of times a vector has to be passed into functions during the program.